Gena928/SelfTest/README.md

 # SelfTest
 A simple JAVA application for self testing.
 No database required (XML based)

+Application features:
+- create as many questions as you want;
+- orginize questions into groups (tests);
+- test yourself and get scores;

+Short description
+"test" package contains code, related to creating a questions;
+"history" package contains code, related to testing process - i.e. when you choose a questions for testing and do testing itself.

+# Contributing guidelines
+Feel free to add more features and use this project as your first pull request on github.
+Everybody's welcome!

+Before you contribute:
+1) Make a copy of this project on your github page (fork);
+2) Create a new branch
+3) Enjoy coding.